rafaelzimmermann/lastpass-ssh-keys/README.md

 # LastPass SSH Keys

-Load your SSH private key stored on LastPass into your authentication agent.
+Load your SSH private key stored on LastPass into your authentication agent, so you can easily ssh into your machines without having to remember your passphrases.

 ## Dependencies